rigetti/pyquil/docs/source/noise.rst

-In this example, we investigate how a program might behave on a near-term device that is subject to *T1*- and *T2*-type noise using the convenience function :py:func:`pyquil.noise.add_decoherence_noise`.
+In this example, we investigate how a program might behave on a near-term device that is subject to *T1*- and *T2*-type noise using the convenience function :py:func:`pyquil.noise.add_single_qubit_noise`.
 The same module also contains some other useful functions to define your own types of noise models, e.g., :py:func:`pyquil.noise.tensor_kraus_maps` for generating multi-qubit noise processes, :py:func:`pyquil.noise.combine_kraus_maps` for describing the succession of two noise processes and